 Walmart has become a household name as a result of massive investments in infrastructure that have given consumers across the country access to their stores, and the company has such a strong presence in retail that it is able to offer lower prices than most other retailers.
 This strength is nothing to sneeze at, and, combined with a proven resilience through the course of the COVID-19 pandemic, it makes Walmart stock one for the books.

 Walt Disney is a household name in the U.S. and around the world.
 The iconic entertainment company is responsible for Mickey Mouse and a slew of other well-known brands in entertainment, both cartoon and in living flesh.

 Due to the COVID-19 pandemic, the company took a powerful hit.
-Forced to shut down its theme parks and retail stores, revenue slumped dramatically in the second quarter.
-Unfortunately, so too did the value of the stock, which is still down more than 10%.
+Forced to shut down its theme parks and retail stores, revenue slumped dramatically in both the second and third quarters.
+Unfortunately, so did the value of the stock, which is still down more than 10% on the year.

 Nonetheless, the declines in shares of the Walt Disney empire are nothing more than a discount.
 Although the company won’t be serving its full capacity of customers in its theme parks for some time to come, it’s important to remember that theme parks are only a fraction of the company’s services.

 Walt Disney recently made a splash when it jumped into the streaming entertainment space with Disney+ and ESPN+, taking share from the likes of Netflix.
 These streaming ventures continue to be a success as COVID-19 leads more people to look for in-home entertainment options while reducing costs by cutting the cable cord.
 Not to mention, the company also owns Hulu, one of the largest streaming video players on the field.